devanshkaria88/hackathon/readme.md

 # 1Trade - AI-powered Web3 Trading Platform

-1Trade is an AI-powered Web3 DApp that combines Zora and Portia AI to create a dual experience: one for creators, and one for traders.
-The platform enables automated creation and trading of Zora Coins based on social media trends and market conditions.
+We’re building an AI-powered Web3 DApp that combines the strengths of Zora and Portia AI to create a dual experience: one for creators, and one for traders.

+On the creator side, we’ll use AI to scan what’s trending on X — specific hashtags, topics, or even individual profiles like Elon or Trump.
+Based on user inputs (like frequency, content style, and theme preferences), the app will automatically generate an image related to that trend, and mint it as a Zora Coin using their protocol on Base.
+So basically, creators can auto-generate and launch their own trend-driven coins without touching a line of code.

+On the trader side, we’ll have a Portia-powered AI agent that tracks market and social trends in real time, finds relevant Zora Coins, and evaluates their trading potential based on a user’s defined risk profile.
+The agent can then suggest trades or even execute them directly via Uniswap v3, depending on the user’s preferences.

+The real power here is in combining cultural relevance with automated onchain execution — we’re turning trends into tokens and making trading decisions smarter through AI.

 ## 🚀 Overview